aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/the-open-siddur-project/development/development-status-15022010.html.md

 <em>Contributions </em>(Aharon, Anonymous, Gabriel,  Efraim, Eve, Daniel, John)

-<div style="padding-left: 30px;">Following  the contribution of Reb Zalman's <a href="../../../2009/10/reb-zalmans-open-siddur-tehillat-hashem/">Siddur  Tehillat HaShem</a>, R. Daniel Brenner, executive director of  Birthright Israel Next, contributed a <a href="../../../2009/12/kaddish-by-rabbi-daniel-brenner/">Kaddish  prayer</a> that he composed in English.
-Check it out <a href="../../../2009/12/kaddish-by-rabbi-daniel-brenner/">here</a>.
+<div style="padding-left: 30px;">Following  the contribution of Reb Zalman's <a href="../../../2009/10/reb-zalmans-open-siddur-tehillat-hashem/">Siddur Tehillat HaShem</a>, Rabbi Daniel Brenner, executive director of  Birthright Israel Next, contributed a >Ḳaddish he composed in English.
+Check it out <a href="/?p=261">here</a>.
 Feel free to adapt and modify these works for yourself.
 They are  distributed with a <a href="http://www.creativecommons.org/licenses/by-sa/3.0" target="_blank" rel="noopener noreferrer">Creative  Commons 3.0 Share Alike By Attribution</a> license.
 (All derivative  works must show attribution to the original authors and must also be  distributed under the CC-BY-SA 3.0 license.)

 John B. Hare of the <a href="http://www.sacred-texts.com/" target="_blank" rel="noopener noreferrer">Internet Sacred Text Archive</a> contributed the scans and auto-transcribed text of the 1917 JPS English Translation of the TaNaKh.
 We are currently helping John release the  first ever free licensed digital text of the 1917 JPS TaNaKh translation  and have proofread the Book of Neḥemia and nearly 70% of Psalms.
 Please  help us complete this task by <a href="https://opensiddur.org/translations/%d7%aa%d7%a0%d7%b4%d7%9a-the-holy-scriptures-a-new-translation-jps-1917/" target="_blank" rel="noopener noreferrer">proofreading  a few pages</a> -- it's a relatively easy way to begin working on the  Open Siddur Project.

 John Hare also scanned and transcribed a  1915 edition of the <a href="http://www.sacred-texts.com/jud/spb/index.htm" target="_blank" rel="noopener noreferrer">Singer Siddur</a>,  an English translation based on Seligman Baer's Seder Avodat Yisrael.
 Thank you, John!